Service de police de la Ville de Montréal: History

-The Montreal Police Service was created on March 15, 1843.
+The Montreal City Police Service was created on March 15, 1843.
 At that time, there were 51 police officers in Montreal.
 The first officers did not wear uniforms.
 In order to be recognizable as police officers by civilians, the first uniforms were created in 1848.
 In 1853, they won the right to carry firearms in the performance of their duties.

-In the early twentieth century, the Montreal Police Service counted 467 constables, inspectors and managers.
+In the early twentieth century, the Montreal City Police Service counted 467 constables, inspectors and managers.
 The force was subdivided, as squads of morality and local departments were created.

 The size of the police force remained roughly the same from the beginning of the century until 1930, when it hired more staff in the context of the Wall Street Crash of 1929.
 During the Great Depression, tens of thousands of workers lost their jobs and there was an increase in crime.
-In the late 1930s, the Montreal Police Service had about 1,500 employees.
+In the late 1930s, the Montreal City Police Service had about 1,500 employees.

 Following the progress of scientific analysis, a mobile laboratory was created in 1957.
 It evolved and changed in the 1980s to become the technical section.
+One of the most famous operations of the Montreal City Police Service was the undercover assignment of Robert Ménard between 1970-1976 who bugged the Reggio Bar owned by Paolo Violi, the underboss of the Cotroni family.
+The information collected by Ménard revealed much about Mafia operations in Canada, the United States and Italy.

-The Museum of the Montreal Police (Musée de la police de Montréal) was established in 1992 to preserve the history of the Montreal Police Service.
+The Museum of the Montreal Police (Musée de la police de Montréal) was established in 1992 to preserve the history of the Montreal City Police Service.